OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 ## Composed quick start recording

-There is an extra recording output mode which is a variation of [Composed recording](#composed-recording).
+There is an extra recording output mode which is a variation of [COMPOSED recording](#composed-recording).
 The resulting recorded file will be exactly the same, but in this case the lifespan of the recording module will be attached to the **lifecycle of the session**, not to the lifecycle of the recording.
 This means that:

 - If you configure a Session with this composed quick start recording mode, a new recording module especially dedicated to this session will be instantiated even before you start to record it.
 All of the session streams will be rendered by the recording module all the time, even when not being recorded.
 - When starting the recording, the process will be as fast as physically possible for composed recordings: no need to launch the recording module and to establish the inner media connections, as this has already been done in the background.